openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 * SD-JWT-based Verifiable Credentials (SD-JWT VC) [@!I-D.ietf-oauth-sd-jwt-vc]
 * ISO/IEC 18013-5:2021 Personal identification — ISO-compliant driving licence Part 5: Mobile driving licence (mDL) application [@!ISO.18013-5]

-Note that these standards reference other standards that need to be understood.
+Note that these standards in turn build upon other underlying standards, and requirements in those underlying standards also need to be followed.

 ## Out of Scope